emberjs/rfcs/text/0673-deprecate-tryinvoke.md

 ## Summary

-Deprecate support for `tryInvoke` in Ember's Utils module (@ember/utils) because the JavaScript language has [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) for us to use as a native solution.
+Deprecate support for `tryInvoke` in Ember's Utils module (@ember/utils) because native JavaScript has [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) for developers to use as an alternative solution.
+Deprecating `tryInvoke` will help to reduce Ember API redundancy.

 ## Motivation

-In most cases, Function arguments should not be optional, but in the rare occasion that it is optional, the JavaScript language has [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) so we can deprecate the usage of `tryInvoke`.
+In most cases, Function arguments should not be optional, but in the rare occasion that a Function argument is intentionally optional by design, we can use native JavaScript's [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) as a solution.
+Deprecating `tryInvoke` will help to reduce Ember API redundancy.

 ## Transition Path